 - Three exams (two midterms and one final).
 The final weighs double. - Makeups will be given only in case of documented medical excuse.
-Please inform me via email. - Homework will be given weekly in class (except for test weeks).
+Please inform me via email. - Homework will typically be given weekly in class (except for test weeks).
 Please take the phone number of a class mate, in case you are absent: don't email me two hours before the deadline asking 'hey bro, did you assign any homework.'
 Handing in the solution is not compulsory, but strongly recommended.
 Homework will be collected on Thursdays; all pages should be stapled together; late homework will not be accepted.
 Homework is the preparation for midterms. - Class participation and homework play an important role in determining final grades, especially in borderline cases. - Cooperation in homework is allowed, as long as you indicate it clearly on top. (e.g. "Solved exercise 2 together with Luigi and discussed the solution of exercise 4 with Mario".) - The usual UM honor code applies.
 My primary goal is to help you learn by explaining, and to certify how well you master the subject; my primary goal is not to pass you all with an A. So do not try shortcuts and do not ask me for shortcuts: Explaining math gives me joy, but you will have to do the learning part yourselves.
-(For example, the book is full of exercises: Consider them 'free game' for training.)
 Learning is an active process.